 By taking the time to learn about the company you’re applying to work for, you’ll be able to spin that newly-found knowledge back to the hiring manger(s) who will guide you throughout the interview process.
 If you show a genuine interest in the company and the products / services they offer, that interest will ooze out of you in the form of passion.
 And, like it or not, employers want to hire passionate employees; people who will go above and beyond in an effort to excel.
 Choose not to heed this advice and do so at your own peril.

 5.)
 Help Recruiters Help You

 Recruiters get paid to find you work.
 In fact, many of them get paid handsomely, particularly if the jobs they deal with require very specific skill sets.
 Knowing this, recruiters aren’t magicians.
-They can’t pull magic employment bunnies from old-school top hats and land you the job of your dreams without a little help.
+They can’t pull magic employment bunnies from an old-school top hat and land you the job of your dreams without a little help.
 So, the more that you’re willing to help a recruiter get to know and understand who you are and what exactly it is that you’re looking for, the more capable they’ll become at helping you land the job you’ve always wanted.

 In addition to being helpful to recruiters, you also need to establish a strong human connection with them if you can.
 Think about it this way.
 Who would you be more willing to go to bat for; a person whom you barely know or someone you have a decent relationship with?
 The right answer is the latter, and if you disagree with me on this, you may want to return to the top of this article and try again.

 So you want to land the job of your dreams.
-That’s awesome.
+That’s awesome!
 Bright futures start with a single step forward, and this article has been designed to help you get moving in the right direction.
 I hope you’ve enjoyed it, and I thank you all for taking the time.